dgopsq/saleor-nextjs-storefront/README.md

 ## Getting Started

 **Requirements:**
-- An instance of the _Saleor_ backend up and running in order to successfully run this project (the easiest way is probably to use [Saleor Cloud](https://cloud.saleor.io/) and its free tier)
+- An instance of the _Saleor_ backend up and running (the easiest way is probably to use [Saleor Cloud](https://cloud.saleor.io/) and its free tier)
 - The [Saleor Stripe App](https://docs.saleor.io/docs/3.x/developer/app-store/apps/stripe) installed in the dashboard

 **Follow these steps in order to execute the project correctly:**